smopen/sigcpp/_posts/2020-07-10-variadic-print-macros - Copy.md

 ### 7.&nbsp;&nbsp; Exercises

-1. Following the discussion in [Section 3](#3), does the following macro chain compile successfully?
+1. Following the discussion in [Section 3](#3), does the following chaining of macro invocations compile successfully?
 If yes, what does the program print?
-If the code does not compile, illustrate the issue with a code segment directly using `std::cout`, **without** using any of the `PRINT` macros.
+If the code does not compile, illustrate the reason with a code segment that directly used `std::cout` (that is, **without** using any of the `PRINT` macros).

    ```cpp
    PRINT("hello") << PRINT(" world");
    ```

-2. The modularized `PRINT_XLN` macro in Listing C does not follow the same pattern as the the other three new-line inserting macros: each of the other three macros reuses their respective non-`LN` counterpart and insert a new line:
+2. The modularized `PRINT_XLN` macro in Listing C does not follow the same pattern as the other three new-line inserting macros: each of the other three macros invokes its non-`LN` counterpart and then inserts a new line:

    {:start="a"}
-   1. In the code linked in caption of Listing C, change the `PRINT_XLN` macro to reuse its non-`LN` counterpart.
-Clearly state the differences in the result after the change and and explain the reason for the differences.
+   1. In the code linked in Listing C, change the `PRINT_XLN` macro to reuse its non-`LN` counterpart.
+Clearly state the differences in the result after the change and explain the reason for the differences.

-   2. Re-write the `PRINT_XLN` macro such that the macro produces the same result as the original.
-(This is a trivial exercise.)
+   2. Re-write the `PRINT_XLN` macro such that the revised macro is still modularized and it produces the same correct result as the original.
+(This exercise is trivial.)

-3. Is it possible to write the variadic macro `PRINT(x,...)` such that it does not call the function `ostream` or any other function?
-That is, is there an expression that can be used directly in the replacement list of the macro?
+3. Is it possible to write the variadic macro `PRINT(x,...)` in Listing D such that it does **not** call the function `ostream` or any other function?
+That is, is there an expression (that does not invoke a function) which can be used in the replacement list of the macro to set the output stream?
 If yes, what is that expression?
 If no, why not?
 In either case, show a program to support your position.
-   (Simply modify the program in the link included with the caption of Listing D.)
+(Simply modify the program linked in Listing D.)

-4. Function `ostream` in Listing D requires its argument to be a reference to `std::ostream` object, but the macros permits any value to be passed as argument to the to the variable part of the macro.
+4. Function `ostream` in Listing D requires its argument to be a reference to `std::ostream` object, but the macros permits any value to be passed as argument to the variable part of the macro.
 This is not really an issue because the compiler flags an error (try it).
-However, the error message can be long and somewhat tedious to process.
+However, the error message can be long and somewhat tedious to process:

    {:start="a"}
    1. What change can be made to the macro definitions or to the function `ostream` such that the compiler generates a specific error message you choose?

-   2. Produce a program with the change.
-Use the program linked in the caption of Listing D as the basis.
-Do **not** change the main function in any way.
+   2. Alter the program linked in Listing D to make the changes you propose, but do **not** change the `main` function in any way.

    3. After making the changes, do you recommend keeping the changes, or would you rather just use Listing D as it is?

-5. Modify the program linked in the caption of Listing C to replace as many macros as possible with function templates.
+5. Modify the program linked in Listing C to replace as many macros as possible with function templates.
 Do **not** make any changes to the `main` function except to match the names of the new functions developed.
-Then answer the following
+Then answer the following questions:
-   questions:

    {:start="a"}
-   1. If some macros cannot be replaced with templates, explain why.
+   1. Are there any macros that cannot be replaced with templates?
+Why?

-   2. With the function templates in place, state the exact number of template instantiations the code in the `main` function causes.
+   2. With the function templates in place, state the exact number of template instantiations caused by the code in `main`.

-   3. Having made the changes and observing the number of template instantiations, do you recommend using function templates instead of the macros, or do you recommend just using the macros?
+   3. Having made the changes and counted the number of template instantiations, which approach do you recommend: using function templates as much as possible instead of macros, or using only macros?
 Justify your position in detail.
 Include a cogent note on the ease of use (reuse) of the solution each approach produces.